When More Security Tools Mean More Risk: IT Complexity and Cyber Exposure at Banks

 1. Alert Fatigue

 When five platforms generate alerts independently, the real threats get buried in noise.
-A critical sign-in anomaly from Defender competes with low-priority compliance notifications from a separate scanner.
+A critical sign-in anomaly from Microsoft Defender competes with low-priority compliance notifications from a separate scanner.
 IT teams learn to ignore the flood, and real attacks slip through.
-Research shows that 50% to 60% of security alerts at financial institutions go uninvestigated — not because the team does not care, but because the volume exceeds human capacity.
+Research shows that 50% to 60% of security alerts at financial institutions go uninvestigated, not because the team does not care, but because the volume exceeds human capacity.

 2. Coverage Gaps Between Products

 Tool A monitors endpoints.
 Tool B watches email.
 Tool C tracks identity.
 None of them share context.
 A phishing email that leads to a compromised identity that then accesses an endpoint looks like three separate minor events.
 Only a unified view connects the dots into the coordinated attack it actually is.
+Microsoft Sentinel is the SIEM that does that correlation natively across Microsoft 365.

 3. Configuration Drift